 We’re able to achieve this by fundamentally changing the IT Managed Service model.
 Traditional IT operations involve many repetitive, manual processes which are resource-heavy and costly to scale.
-As technology is now central to so many business processes, the pressure on IT personnel is ever-increasing, limiting their ability to devote any time to service improvements and innovation.
+As technology is now central to so many business processes, the pressure on IT personnel is ever-increasing.
+This limits their ability to devote any time to service improvements and innovation.

-At Spherica, we’re breaking this mould by delivering IT services that put automation at the forefront of our day-to-day IT operations.
-This approach allows us to provide cost-effective and scalable IT services without the usual increases in IT resource.
+At Spherica, we’re breaking this mould by delivering IT services that put automation at the forefront of day-to-day IT operations.
+This approach allows us to provide cost-effective and scalable IT services, without the usual increases in IT resource.

 Disrupting the industry